Bosko's Soda Fountain

-Bosko's Soda Fountain is a 1931 one-reel short subject featuring Bosko as part of the Looney Tunes series.
-It was released on November 14, 1931 and was directed by Hugh Harman.
+Bosko's Soda Fountain is the fifteenth title in the Looney Tunes series featuring Bosko.
+It was released as early as October 10, 1931.
+It was directed by Hugh Harman.
 The film score was composed by Frank Marsales.

 This cartoon marks the first appearance of Honey's cat-like son, Wilbur.

 Plot

 Bosko, depicted as the owner/runner of a soda shop or ice cream parlor, serves sodas to a mouse and his old teacher (a hippo).
 His teacher's soda is sprayed in her face by a fan, causing her to leave the shop in anger.
 Then a dog enters the building and eats a pile of ice cream, causing the dog's body to become square-shaped.
-Bosko discovers what has happened to the dog and used its body as an accordion.
+Bosko discovers what has happened to the dog and uses its body as an accordion.

-Meanwhile, Honey's bratty and spoiled cat-like son, Wilbur demands an ice-cream cone after rehearsing singing and the piano against his will.
-Bosko sends the dog away, and then delivers an ice cream to Wilbur.
+Meanwhile, Honey's bratty and spoiled cat-like son, Wilbur demands an ice cream cone after rehearsing singing and the piano against his will.
+Bosko sends the dog away, and then delivers an ice cream cone to Wilbur.
 Wilbur dislikes the flavor Bosko delivered to him (vanilla) and rudely retaliates, which ends in Bosko sitting, surprised, in the washing basket with a pair of underwear on his head.